4 Ways to Play Apple Music on Tesla

 coco

 Tesla’s 2022.44.25 Software Updates was a major event for Tesla owners, as it brought a host of exciting new features to both new and existing Tesla EVs.
-Perhaps the most anticipated feature was the native Apple Music app, which was something that Tesla owners had been waiting for eagerly.
+Perhaps the most anticipated feature was the native Apple Music app, which Tesla owners had been eagerly awaiting.

-The availability of Apple Music support in Tesla cars is a significant milestone for Tesla, which had previously only worked with other streaming services like Spotify and Tidal.
-This new feature provides Tesla owners with a new level of convenience and ease of use, allowing them to easily access and stream their favorite songs and playlists while driving.
+The availability of Apple Music support in Tesla cars was a significant milestone for Tesla, which had previously only worked with other streaming services like Spotify and Tidal.
+It provided Tesla owners with a new level of convenience and ease of use, allowing them to easily access and stream their favorite songs and playlists while driving.

 Besides the Apple Music app, there are also other ways to listen to Apple Music on Tesla.

-To access Apple Music, tap the Apple Music icon in the Application Launchers. scan the QR code with yout mobile device, and login with your Apple ID.
+To access Apple Music, tap the Apple Music icon in the Application Launchers.
+Scan the QR code with your mobile device, and log in with your Apple ID.
 Now you can stream over 100 million songs and 30,000 playlists ad-free.
 Listen to your entire library, discover more music, and tune into live radio stations.

-The Tesla uses its own 4G cellular connection to stream music/video.
-Unless your Tesla is connected to WiFi or you are using your phone as a personal hotspot.
+Currently, Tesla is actively transitioning its lineup to 5G in newer 2025/2026 models.
+But older modes are still on a 4G connection to stream music/video.
+To play Apple Music on Tesla with the cellular network, you’ll need a Tesla Premium Connectivity subscription ($9.99/month), unless your Tesla is connected to WiFi or you are using your phone as a personal hotspot.

 • Can’t download songs to the car like Tidal.

-When you use the voice command to play something in Apple Music it only displays a choice of songs, albums ect. on the screen but does not actually start playing the song until you select it whereas Spotify will start playing immediately.
+• When you use the voice command to play something in Apple Music, it only displays a list of songs, albums, etc. on the screen and does not actually start playing the song until you select it, whereas Spotify starts playing immediately.

 • Sign out and then sign in again.